 LGBTQ+ Pride month kicks off with protests, parades, parties

-The start of June marks the beginning of Pride month around the U.S. and some parts of the world, a season to celebrate the lives and experiences of LGBTQ+ communities and to protest against recent attacks on hard-won civil rights gains.
+The start of June marks the beginning of Pride Month around the United States, and some parts of the world, as a season to celebrate the lives and experiences of LGBTQ+ communities and to protest against recent attacks on hard-won civil rights gains.

 This year’s Pride takes place in a contentious political climate in which some state legislators have sought to ban drag shows, prohibit gender-affirming care and limit how teachers can talk about sexuality and gender in the classroom.

-“What we’re seeing right now is probably the worst that it’s been since the early days, in terms of the demonization of our communities,” said Jay W. Walker, one of the co-founders of the Reclaim Pride Coalition, a New York City-based group.
+“What we’re seeing right now is probably the worst that it’s been since the early days, in terms of the demonisation of our communities,” said Jay W Walker, one of the co-founders of the Reclaim Pride Coalition, a New York City-based group.

 But that won’t stop people from coming out to mark Pride this month, he said.